World Bank Governor

 The governor delegates responsibility for overseeing the day-to-day business of Iceland’s interests at the Bank to the executive director (ED) representing Iceland, Denmark, Estonia, Finland, Latvia, Lithuania, Norway, and Sweden.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that affect World Bank Group general operations.
-Satu Santala (Finland) is the current ED representing the constituency on the 25-member World Bank Board of Executive Directors, and Sanita Bajare (Latvia) is the alternate executive director.
+Sus Ulbæk (Denmark) is the ED representing Iceland and the Nordic-Baltic constituency on the 25-member World Bank Board of Executive Directors, and Martin Põder (Estonia) is the alternate executive director.

 Shares and Voting Power